-Internet Marketing Best Practices & eCRM
+Digital Marketing Best Practices & eCRM

 Chapter 1

-As much of what is done in the online world was originally conceived in the offline world, we suggest that you also visit our traditional Direct Marketing section as well when considering eCRM best practices as some of the best internet marketers we know, are classically trained direct marketers.
+As much of what is done in the online world was originally conceived in the offline world, we suggest that you also visit our traditional Direct Marketing section as well when considering eCRM best practices as some of the best digital marketers we know, are classically trained direct marketers.

 The online channel should be considered a prong in an integrated, multi channel strategy designed to improve not only your company's bottom line, but also its relationships with its customers.
 After all, we take the point of view that marketing is a profit center, and it's open for business!
 And what's a business without customer relationships?